Windows Neptune: History

-Only one alpha build of Neptune, 5111, was released to testers under a non-disclosure agreement, and later made its way to various beta collectors' sites and virtual museums in 2000.
-Other builds of Neptune are known to exist due to information in beta builds of Windows Me and Windows XP.
-In November 2015, a build 5111.6 disk was shown in a Microsoft Channel 9 video; version 5111 was the last build of Neptune that was sent to external testers, as the .1 or .6 after the build number stood for variant, not for compile.
+Only one alpha build of Neptune, 5111, was released to testers under a non-disclosure agreement, and later made its way to various beta collectors' sites and virtual museums after it was leaked in 2000.
 It is the only build of Neptune that made its way to the public.
+Other builds of Neptune are known to exist due to information in beta builds of Windows Me and Windows XP; a build 5111.6 burn lab disc was also shown during a Microsoft Channel 9 video in November 2015.
+Build 5111 was the last build of Neptune that was sent to external testers before the project was cancelled in early 2000; the .1 or .6 after the build number stood for variant, not for compile.

 Build 5111 included Activity Centers - a new task-based user interface that featured individual "pages" focusing on daily tasks with facilities that include (but are not limited to) browsing the Internet, communication, document management and entertainment.
+It is not installed by default, however, and must be installed by copying ACCORE.DLL from the installation disk to the hard drive and then running regsvr32 on ACCORE.DLL.
+The Activity Centers contained traces of Windows Me, then code-named Millennium, of which it was originally developed for, but were broken due to JavaScript errors, missing links and executables to the Game, Photo, and Music Centers.
+In response, some Windows enthusiasts have spent years fixing Activity Centers in build 5111 close to what Microsoft intended.

 User management was also improved in Neptune with the introduction of several new user types as well as a dedicated full-screen user interface.
 The new interfaces were primarily implemented using Internet Explorer's web technology, often using the then-new Mars framework.
 A key focus of the Neptune project was to experiment with user experiences that did not require manually saving previous work; some of this effort is visible in the only available build, which enables hibernation by default and requires the user to take extra steps to fully shut down the device.
-The Activity Centers could be installed by copying ACCORE.DLL from the installation disk to the hard drive and then running regsvr32 on ACCORE.DLL.
-The centers contained traces of Windows Me, then code-named Millennium, but were broken due to JavaScript errors, missing links and executables to the Game, Photo, and Music Centers.
-In response, some Windows enthusiasts have spent years fixing Activity Centers in build 5111 close to what Microsoft intended.

 In early 2000, Microsoft merged the team working on Neptune with that developing Odyssey, the successor to Windows 2000 for business customers.
 The combined team worked on a new project codenamed Whistler, which was released at the end of 2001 as Windows XP.
 In the meantime, Microsoft released Windows Me in 2000 as their final 9x series installment.
 Early development builds of Whistler feature an improved version of the logon screen found in Neptune build 5111.